3 Steps to Reduce Bias in Your Remote Hiring Process

 “Resume screening processes that show gender, ethnicities can affect how companies respond.
 I’d suggest removing everything other than what’s relevant to the job is a good practice,” explains diversity and inclusion expert Dr. Joe Gerstandt.

-Similar to the blind orchestra example above, by asking candidates to take skill assessments before you judge their resume, you can create a more objective evaluation process.
+Similar to the blind orchestra example above, by asking candidates to take skill assessments before you judge their resume, you can create a more objective remote hiring process.

 It feels counterintuitive: Should we really tell candidates what they’ll be tested on?
 Isn’t that like giving them the answers?

-In actuality, this is another way to create a more objective experience in your interview.
-If you prepare candidates properly on the fundamental coding challenges, you increase the odds of testing for true aptitude rather than people who happen to know the question you asked that day.
-This is a practice not only to boost fairness in the process but also to surface more high-quality candidates.
+In actuality, this is another way to create a more objective experience in your evaluation process.
+If you prepare candidates properly on the fundamental coding challenges, you increase the odds of testing for true aptitude—rather than people who happen to be familiar with the question you asked that day.
+This is a practice not only boots fairness in the hiring process, but also surfaces more high-quality candidates.

-Adding consistent questions—tailored to specific jobs—and preparing your candidates is the key to a truly unbiased screening process for software developers.
-Eliminating the human intervention in the very first part of the screening helps level the playing field.
-There’s less chance of a diagnosis bias, or first impression bias, made by interviewers or reviewers whose emotions are unpredictable.
+Adding consistent questions tailored to specific jobs—and preparing your candidates—is the key to a truly unbiased remote hiring process for software developers.
+Eliminating the human intervention in the very first part of the the process helps level the playing field.
+There’s less chance of a diagnosis bias or first impression bias made by interviewers or reviewers with less predictable opinions.